 The Lodge 12-Inch Cast Iron Skillet offers top performance at a reasonable price, and gets top reviews for everything from searing to roasting and slow cooking.
-The pan comes pre-seasoned to keep food from sticking, although you need to keep seasoning it; it won't perform at its best until it's been used for a while.
+The pan comes pre-seasoned to keep food from sticking, although you need to keep seasoning it and it won't perform at its best until it's been used for a while.
 Like any cast iron pan, the Lodge 12-inch fry pan is heavy, so if you have issues with upper body strength, it may not be the best choice.
-This skillet comes in seven additional sizes at various prices.ProsPre-seasoned, Versatile; durable, Heats and cooks evenly, Made in the USAConsHeavy, Requires special maintenance
+This skillet comes in eight additional sizes at various prices.ProsPre-seasoned, Versatile; durable, Heats and cooks evenly, Made in the USAConsHeavy, Requires special maintenance

 Excels at a variety of cooking tasks.
 In every professional test, the Lodge 12-inch Cast Iron Skillet completes every cooking task with flying colors, from making scrambled eggs without sticking to searing a steak with a beautifully browned crust.
 Cast iron skillets are particularly popular for making steaks on the stovetop when the weather is too bad to use an outdoor grill, and they can go from stovetop to oven or broiler and even be used on a grill or over an open fire -- making them popular for camping.
 Owners also praise this pan's versatility, and a number say they use it so often they store it right on their cooktop.
-There is a bit of a learning curve for those not familiar with cooking on cast iron.
+There is a bit of a learning curve for those not familiar with cooking in cast iron.
 It takes longer to heat and holds its heat longer than most skillets, so it may take some practice to adjust cooking times.

 An old-fashioned design.
-The Lodge 12-inch Cast Iron Skillet is extremely durable; and we read reports of people who are using Lodge cast iron cookware that belonged to their parents or grandparents; although, this particular line of pre-seasoned cookware has only been around for about 12 years.
+The Lodge 12-inch Cast Iron Skillet is extremely durable; and we read reports of people who are using Lodge cast iron cookware that belonged to their parents or grandparents; although, this particular line of pre-seasoned cookware has only been around for about 13 years.
 With continued use, your skillet will develop a glossy interior finish that many owners compare to black glass.
 If you do neglect your pan and it develops rust -- or if you find a decrepit cast iron skillet in a thrift store -- it can be restored with a little elbow grease.
 One very popular aspect of Lodge products is that they are made in America.
 Lodge's warranty is a bit vague -- they say they "stand behind their products" and will resolve any problems.
 However, we read very few complaints of breakage issues and customer service gets very good reviews for their responsiveness.

 Editors of Chow.com give the Lodge 12-inch Cast Iron Skillet a thorough review, awarding it 5 stars out of 5 and saying, "If we were stranded on a desert island, this is the one skillet we'd want to have with us."
 This review is for the Lodge Logic, which is the same skillet; the name has since been shortened.

-The Lodge 12-Inch Skillet earns an overall rating of 4.6 stars out of 5 in more than 4,750 reviews.
+The Lodge 12-Inch Skillet earns an overall rating of 4.6 stars out of 5 in more than 8,400 reviews.
 Owners find it extremely versatile, good for everything from searing meat to baking corn bread, and they say the skillet's pre-seasoned surface is effectively nonstick once you learn to use it properly.
 A few complain the 12-inch skillet is heavy, that food sticks, or that they don't like having to take special care of it.